Unity-Technologies/ml-agents/docs/Installation.md

 ### Install Python and mlagents Package

-In order to use ML-Agents toolkit, you need Python 3.6.
+In order to use ML-Agents toolkit, you need Python 3.6.1 or higher.
-[Download](https://www.python.org/downloads/) and install Python 3.6 if you do not already have it.
+[Download](https://www.python.org/downloads/) and install Python 3.7 if you do not already have it.

 If your Python environment doesn't include `pip3`, see these [instructions](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)